fatihes1/TodoWithFlask/README.md

 # TodoWithFlask

 <h2> Information </h2>
-It is a simple "To Do" project with Flask Freamwork, Bootstrap 4, SQLAlchemy, Object Relational Mapping (ORM) and SQLite
+It is a simple "To Do" project with Flask Framework, Bootstrap 4, SQLAlchemy, Object Relational Mapping (ORM) and SQLite

 <h2> Documentation </h2>
 <ul>